kb1900/daily-schedule/README.md

 - Only saves new data when changes are detected (using content hashing)
 - Comprehensive logging
 - Extracts and displays detailed assignment information for a specific person
+- Continuous monitoring of assignments with customizable intervals

 ## Requirements